D2KLab/HarvestingTablesInTheWild/report/report.md

 <!-- DONE: What was the design decision for the JSON metadata format for representing the table metadata and content?
 Clearly, you have been influenced by the WDC format, http://webdatacommons.org/webtables/2015/downloadInstructions.html ... what else?  -->

-By now, we were collecting many different pieces of information and had to come up with data format to store this data in.
+By now, we were collecting many different pieces of information and had to come up with a data format to store this data in.
 We evaluated several data formats that have already been used in other projects.
-Initially, we also considered using a storage format suitable for very large datasets, in particular Apache Avro, but decided against due to the difficulty of dealing with binary formats.
+Initially, we also considered using a storage format suitable for very large datasets, in particular Apache Avro, but decided against it due to the difficulty of dealing with binary formats.
-Furthermore, since we were planning to build a pipeline for table collection, a plaintext format that is easily serializable seemed more suitable for our purposes.
+Furthermore, since we were planning to build a pipeline for table collection, an easily serializable plaintext format seemed more suitable for our purposes.
 Despite these requirements, we still had several contenders:

 * TableNet (JSON based) [3]